 2. Rent a Barbie Car or topless 4WD to get around

-The absolute best way to get around Maggie and really maximize your time and how much you get to experience is by renting a topless car!
+The absolute best way to get around Maggie and really maximise your time and how much you get to experience is by renting a topless car!
 There’s nothing better than driving around an island with the wind in your hair and the sun on your skin – no air-conditioning, no tinted windows, just soaking up the summer days.

 These cute little cars can be spotted all over the island and are absolutely my kind of way to travel around an island!